-Rose Windmiller - yea Vernal Brown - yea Herbert Simmons - yea Derrick Cox - yea Terry Beach - yea
+Rose Windmiller - yea Herbert Simmons - yea

+Vernal Brown - yea Derrick Cox - yea

+Terry Beach - yea

 Motion passed unanimously.

 Commissioner Windmiller made a motion to recommend to the Board of Commissioners that the WSP Plan be approved.
 The motion was seconded by Commissioner Brown.
 The poll of the Board being: